 Once the holidays are over, most shops clear stock and have huge sales.
 Stores usually get busy for a week or two in January, but you can find items that are so heavily discounted, it makes it worth braving the crowds.

-On top of that, winter is considered the low season and even the best places to stay in Valencia can be rented at quite affordable prices.
+On top of that, winter in Spain considered the low season and even the best places to stay in Valencia can be rented at quite affordable prices.

 In terms of attractions, the Old Town is as gorgeous as always.
 Although terraces might not be as popular when temperatures drop below 20ºC, you can still enjoy a coffee in the sun in the middle of the day.

 And of course, you shouldn't miss the City of Arts and Sciences, with its incredible white domes and arches.
 This is one of the most popular attractions in Valencia, but in winter you might not even have to queue at all!